duongvuhong/intel8080/README.md

 - [x] 8080EXM.COM

-The test roms (`cpu_tests` folder) are taken from [here](http://altairclone.com/downloads/cpu_tests/) and take approximately 23 seconds on my laptop (Asus Zenbook UX433FA) to run.
+The test roms (`cpu_tests` folder) are taken from [here](http://altairclone.com/downloads/cpu_tests/) and take approximately 1 minute on my laptop (Asus Zenbook UX433FA) to run.

 # Intel 8080
 ## About